webstaxx/Tallyne/README.md

 ## Structure:
 - `{NAME_OF_THE_LIST}` Creates a new "Routine" (much like a Class).
 - Each "task" (a statement) is written in a bullet `#` under a Routine.
-- Whatever not written in a bullet is considered a comment :|
+- Any line not prefixed with # is treated as a comment.
 - `<#>` marks the end of the Routine.
 - The `{TASKS}` Routine is executed by default.
 - Tallyne is not case sensitive which means "HELLO" and "hello" are treated same.